jmgrants/pmpCellLines/expression_analysis_FBXO11.md

 ```

 ![](expression_analysis_FBXO11_files/figure-html/log_transf-1.png)<!-- -->
-ASK: Why does this have so many 0 values?
+* ASK: Why does this have so many 0 values?
 Is this normal for RNA-seq?
+    * Possible answer: Blood cells may not express that many genes highly...
+* LOOK UP: Griffith lab RNAseq data analysis tutorial online -- assumptions